Boomslang Care Sheet

 Of all the venomous snakes offered for sale, one could not describe the boomslang (Dispholidus typus) as being common.
 The majority of individuals on the market are more likely to be wild-caught imports than captive bred.
-If you are after one of these snakes, you can find them at reptile stores that trade in venomous snakes, at expos or on the Internet.
+If you are after one of these snakes, you can find them at reptile stores that trade in venomous snakes, at expos or online reptile shops.
 Expect to pay around $100 to $130.

 Boomslang Legal Issues